0Baljinder/flight-fare-prediction-using-xgboost-catboost-lgbmboost/README.md

-# Flight Fare Price Prediction using xgboost catboost lgbmboost
+# Flight Fare Price Prediction using xgboost catboost lgbmboost and Web App Deployment

 This project focuses on predicting airline ticket prices based on various factors like airline, departure and arrival cities, class, duration, and more.
 We explored multiple machine learning models, from simple regression to advanced ensemble techniques like XGBoost, CatBoost, and LightGBM.
+After comparing performance, XGBoost was found to perform slightly better than the others, and was chosen as the final model for deployment.

+The final solution includes a fully functional web application built using Flask and deployed on Render, allowing users to input flight details and receive a predicted fare in real-time.

 ---